JoyTaribagshaw/Hello-Microverse-Project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 HTML Basics <a name="about-project"></a>
+# 📖 HELLO MICROVERSE <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-*html basic* is about how to code better..
+*HELLO MICROVERSE* is my first microverse project.
+In this project, we use HTML and CSS by adding an index and style file, we also used linters to analyzes our source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>